michalporeba/TDDT/README.md

 ## 2. .NET Core SDK
 Install [.NET Core SDK] from (https://www.microsoft.com/net/download?initial-os=windows).
 Click on `Download .NET Core SDK` and follow the instructions. [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) is a [software framework](https://en.wikipedia.org/wiki/Software_framework) on which we will be building our software.
 [SDK](https://en.wikipedia.org/wiki/Software_development_kit) stands for Software Development Kit and is a set of tools used to help development of software.
 After installing the .NET Core SDK among many other things you will have the `dotnet` command which we will use a lot to create projects, to build, test and run the applications we are about to write.

 Aftetr installation you should be able to open `Git Bash` again and type `dotnet --version` followed by enter.
 If everything went as expected you will see the current dotnet version.
-The output should be something like this
+The output should be something like this:

 ```
 $ dotnet --version